matt-stj/xml_image_processor/README.md

 ## Running the program

-Download or clone the project files to your machine and open the base directory of the application.
+Download or clone the project files to your machine and optouchen the base directory of the application.
 From there you can run the following command that takes two arguments:
 `ruby lib/batch_processor.rb api-endpoint.xml output_directory`

 ## Tests